vajahath/blog/content/posts/refreshing-blog-for-2024-and-beyond.md

-description = 'spf13-vim is a cross platform distribution of vim plugins and resources for Vim.' tags = ['updates'] author = "Vajahath Ahmed" subtitle = "Refreshing Blog for 2024 and Beyond"
+description = 'spf13-vim is a cross platform distribution of vim plugins and resources for Vim.' tags = ['updates'] author = "Vajahath Ahmed"
 +++

 ## Introduction